-This history of the company is as a result of an interview conducted by Kristin Harris for the magazine THE DANCE CURRENT, in 2003, with Founding Artistic Director, Linda Rimsay.
-KDT would like to thank Ms. Harris and THE DANCE CURRENT (March, 2003) www.thedancecurrent.com for permission to reprint this article.
+This history of the company is a result of an interview conducted by Kristin Harris for the magazine The Dance Current, in 2003, with Founding Artistic Director, Linda Rimsay.
+Kittiwake would like to thank Ms. Harris and The Dance Current (March 2003) for permission to reprint this article.

 From their home on Water Street in St. John’s, the office and studio of Kittiwake Dance Theatre (KDT) look out upon the heart of one of the oldest and most historic cities in North America.
 Incorporated in 1987, KDT is Newfoundland’s only semi-professional dance company.
 As there are no professional dance companies in Newfoundland, this is as close as it gets.
 Artistic Director Linda Rimsay has been with KDT since its inception.
 Her work here is truly a labour of love.

 Rimsay began her work in Newfoundland’s dance community as soon as she moved to the province in 1978.
 Rimsay trained as a modern dancer, most notably under Martha Graham, José Limón and Paul Taylor.
 Her move to Canada, and more specifically to Newfoundland, enabled her to further realize her artistic vision as a choreographer, as well as to become the founding artistic director of KDT.
 Kittiwake Dance Theatre evolved from the young performers’ group of the now-defunct Newfoundland Dance Theatre (also semi-professional) of which Rimsay was a part.
 Rimsay felt very strongly about keeping this younger company going, because, in her words, “I felt we had a very nice group of upcoming dancers who had potential.”
 The dancers chose the name, Kittiwake, after a native Newfoundland bird.
 And, keeping true to these indigenous roots, the company took flight from there.